Solaris Urbino 9: Neoplan Polska

 On 2 August 1994, Neoplan Polska company was established in Poland.
 5 September of the same year, the first low-floor buses Neoplan N4020 (15 metre long) were ordered by Warsaw.
 5 October 1995, the day after signing the contract for the supply of buses to Poznań, it was decided to build a factory in Bolechowo near Poznań.

-Between 1996-2000 Neoplan Polska built the Neoplan N4000-series buses.
+Between 1996 and 2000 Neoplan Polska built the Neoplan N4000-series buses.
 In 1999, the company even as Neoplan Polska started to independently produce buses under the brand Solaris, but the offer was not yet available for the short 9 or 10 metre buses.
 Therefore, the Neoplan K4010TD low-entry midibus with two doors was built with a length of 9.5 metres.
 However, only 3 were built and all were sold to Świdnica.
 The Solaris Urbino 9 replaced three of the shortest in the Neoplan N4000-series: N4007, N4009 and N4010.

 In 2001 Neoplan was taken over by MAN, but Neoplan Polska became a separate company as Solaris Bus & Coach, which has preserved the company tradition and assets - including models of the buses - of the Polish branch of Neoplan.